-A discursive approach was taken to the analysis (Oswick, 2012), examining how language is used to construct descriptions and portrayals of the HR professionals' understanding of WLB within their organisations.
-This approach examines the intersections of varying discourses as they overlap and contrast (Tietze, Cohen and Musson, 2003), considering aspects of the wider context of austerity.
-Analysis focused on ways in which participants discuss WLB and what is foregrounded and emphasised, or de-emphasised, in this context (Fleetwood, 2007), in relation to social/institutional and economic drivers or mutual benefit.
+A discursive approach was taken to the analysis (Oswick, 2012), examining how language is used to construct descriptions and portrayals of the HR professionals' understanding of WLB within their organizations.
+This approach examines the intersections of varying discourses as they overlap and contrast (Tietze et al., 2003), considering aspects of the wider context of austerity.
+Analysis focused on ways in which participants discuss WLB and what is foregrounded and emphasized, or de-emphasized in this context (Fleetwood, 2007), in relation to social/institutional and economic drivers or mutual benefit.
 The analysis drew on Lombardo et al.'s (2010) approach to discursive construction in examining the conceptual portrayal of WLB by the participants.

 A synopsis of each interview transcript was prepared, read and discussed by the authors to identify preliminary codes.
-The full transcripts were then reviewed within NVivo, with detailed coding taking place through the examination of themes and discursive patterns.
+The full transcripts were then reviewed within NVivo 10, with detailed coding taking place through the examination of themes and discursive patterns.
 Nodes were created and refined through several iterations and accompanied by ongoing comparison and discussion among the authors.
-The analysis therefore evolved from categorising data to interpretation, and the varying constructions of a particular discourse, and the use of language to stretch, shrink or bend portrayals of WLB, were identified.
+The analysis therefore evolved from categorizing data to interpretation, and the varying constructions of a particular discourse, and the use of language to stretch, shrink or bend portrayals of WLB were identified.
 For instance, when describing how WLB policies were used, HR managers referred to the workforce being well informed about the policies, and about uptake among employees.

-were considered to be aspects of the discourse of WLB practices as organisationally embedded.
-Similarly, initial themes of 'promoting WLB practices', 'provision of IT support', and 'examples of cost cutting' led to the overarching theme of 'efficiency focus' which was a key part of the second discourse about the strategic use of WLB practices to manage financial pressures.
-The third discourse emerged from data coded as 'personal morale', 'wellbeing' and 'the impact of working practices on individuals and families', which were clustered under the theme of 'people strategy'.
-All were framed within an emphasis on personal responsibility for WLB, which was extrapolated as the third discourse.
+Quotes were therefore categorized in nodes of 'awareness of policy' and 'uptake of practice', which were considered to be aspects of the discourse of WLB practices as organizationally embedded.
+Similarly, initial themes of 'promoting WLB practices', 'provision of IT support' and 'examples of cost cutting' led to the overarching theme of 'efficiency focus', which was a key part of the second discourse about the strategic use of WLB practices to manage financial pressures.
+The third discourse emerged from data coded as 'personal morale', 'well-being' and 'the impact of working practices on individuals and families', which were clustered under the theme of 'people strategy'.
+All of these data were framed within an emphasis on personal responsibility for WLB, which was extrapolated as the third discourse.